 Abduction and Adduction Exercises

-Abductors and adductors, being muscles just like any other muscle group, can really benefit from being engaged and worked on.
-They'll grow stronger and, with them, will improve all the functions they support, not to forget the fine-toned shape of the lower body.
+Like any other muscle group, abductors and adductors can benefit from being engaged and working on them.
+They'll grow more robust and, with them, will improve all the functions they support.

-It's hard to strictly differentiate between abduction and adduction exercises because every time you move your limbs away, you must bring them back too, so it involves both abduction and adduction.
-However, we have tried our best to collect a few for both categories for clarity purposes.
+It's hard to strictly differentiate between abduction and adduction exercises because every time you move your limbs away, you must bring them back, which involves both abduction and adduction.
+However, we have tried our best to collect a few for both categories for clarity.

 Abduction Exercises